Dreaming381/Latios-Framework/README.md

 The Latios Framework does not replace Unity’s ECS, but rather complements it with additional APIs and tools.
 In some cases, the Latios Framework may override Unity ECS’s underlying mechanisms to provide more features.
 Desktop platforms are supported out-of-the-box.
-Other platforms may require additional effort to achieve functionality and performance benefits.
+Other platforms may require additional effort (i.e. compiling native plugins) to achieve functionality and performance benefits.

 Originally, this framework was for my own personal hobbyist game development, and in a sense, still is.
 However, after several years of development, it has